-Chicken a la Diable: Boneless chicken cutlets coated in a cajun seasoning breadcrumb mixture then fried and placed on top of mixed greens.
+Chicken a la Diable made with boneless chicken coated in a cajun seasoning breadcrumb mixture; then fried and placed on top of mixed greens.

 We served ours over a mixed green salad tossed with a light Dijon vinaigrette; which made for a light satisfying meal.
 If you have a "meat and potatoes" household, try making these mashed potatoes and creamed corn to go with it. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!